 Sometimes the most valuable rewards have nothing to do with where my aim is.
-With a “nice” bare garden I have been able to see all the fresh mounds and catch all the gophers that have been residing there for years rent free.
-I found this gadget on amazon and it has made it so easy to get the job done without digging up everything or worrying about snapping my fingers in the trap.
+With a “nice” bare garden I have been able to see all the fresh mounds and catch all the gophers that have been residing there for years rent-free.
+I found (affiliate link) this gadget on amazon and it has made it so easy to get the job done without digging up everything or worrying about snapping my fingers in the trap.
 Success!
 Maybe I CAN do this garden thing.

 My neighbor and dear friend decided to get one too.
 We have this thing where we text each other every time we catch another one and congratulate ourselves. lol.
 It’s been fun in that way at least.
-On the down side, it’s been upsetting when it only catches a foot and we have to finish the job, but thankfully that’s only happened to me once so far.
+On the downside, it’s been upsetting when it only catches the gopher’s foot and we have to finish the job, but thankfully that’s only happened to me once so far.
 I’m pretty sure that has more to do with not packing the dirt around it firm enough and not with the device itself.
 Another lesson.

 Growing Pains Without Promises